 - Is it urgent?

-The more you answer “yes,” the more likely it’s an emergency and the more it justifies using money from your emergency fund.
+The more you answer yes, the more likely that situation you’re in is an emergency and justifies using money from your emergency fund.

-Now that you know what an emergency fund is for, start putting one in place.
-Get on a budget, pay off your debt, and start saving.
-You’ll be amazed at how quickly your emergency fund piles up when you aren’t making payments to debt.
+Now that you have that picture in your mind, start putting your emergency fund in place!
+Get on a budget, pay off your debt, and begin saving.
+You’ll be amazed at how quickly your emergency fund piles up when you aren’t making debt payments!
 But the best part?
 You’ll feel an amazing sense of security after completing Baby Step 3.